Patato251/Digithon-Android-UI/README.md

 - The following codebase is offered as a base template for any participants to actively use at their own discretion
 - Support will be provided when necessary for some debugging, however participants are assumed to be able to resolve many technical challenges via their own methods and research

+- Application is based on:
+  - Kotlin
+  - Compose UI

 - For further issues, contact the Digithon Technical team for any queries or questions

 ## Technical Outline